machado-rev/hweb3/README.md

     //   balance: 49.10998413
     // }

-    // You may also get the account from `window.qrypto.account`.
+    // You may also get the account from `window.altmask.account`.
-    // account = window.qrypto.account
+    // account = window.altmask.account
   }
 }
-window.addEventListener('message', onQryptoAcctChange, false);
+window.addEventListener('message', onAltmaskAcctChange, false);
 ```

 ### 4. Execute sendtocontract
 The last piece is to execute a `sendtocontract` on your Contract instance.
-This will automatically show a Qrypto popup to confirm that you would like to send the transaction.
+This will automatically show a Altmask popup to confirm that you would like to send the transaction.
 ```
 // Does a sendtocontract call on a function called setResult(uint8) const tx = await contract.send('setResult', {